Explore your fees and payment options. Learn about the VET Student Loan Program and check your eligibility.

 The lifetime loan limit is the total amount you can incur in your lifetime under any Commonwealth HELP student loan scheme – whether it is Higher Education FEE-HELP, VET FEE-HELP or a VET Student Loan.
 It is indexed each year, in line with the Consumer Price Index (CPI).
-In 2017, the lifetime loan limit is $100,879 for most students.
+In 2017, the lifetime loan limit is $100,879 for most students (2018 to be advised).
 Students can view their loan obligations by logging into myUniAssist on the Study Assist website.
 You will need your Commonwealth Higher Education Student Support Number (CHESSN) to log in.

 What is a Unique Student Identifier (USI)?